Nikolai-Vaulin/genai-news-summarizer/README.md

 - Summarization and topic extraction
 - Configurable summarizers and topics resolvers

-## Usage

-1. Configure articles by adding URLs to `articles_urls.json` (the poller will fetch and update data automatically), or manually add articles to `articles.json`.
-2. Run `main.py` to start the app.
-3. Use the interactive console to search, view summaries, or interact with the summarizer.

 ## Environment Configuration

 If you want to use OpenAI-based summarizers ortopics resolvers, you must set the `OPENAI_API_KEY` parameter in your `.env` file: